 Secondly, the other document that the court initially provides upon your filing is the Case Management Order.
 This document provides very important information including information about mediation, scheduling of hearings, sometimes procedure for hearings, deadlines, necessary documents for trial or settlement, and more.
 The CMO will also contain language regarding the mandatory parenting class and where to sign up.
 Additionally, the CMO may contain information on things such as not bringing your children to court or resources for victims of domestic violence.
 Many CMO’s also contain information from basics, such as not bringing children to court, to more detailed information about seeking assistance if you are a victim of domestic violence.
 In essence, the CMO is a good primer on the court process so you know what you can expect moving forward in terms of additional steps and requirements.

 These first parts of any family law case are very important to setting up your domestic case in the right way, including making the right impression on the court right out of the gate.
 Make sure you review anything you receive from the court and educate yourself on the process.
-If you have an attorney, keep in mind he or she will also be abreast of the terms of the Case Management Order and should guide you in terms of your obligation.
+If you have a Denver family law lawyer, keep in mind he or she will also be abreast of the terms of the Case Management Order and should guide you in terms of your obligation.
 Of course, they will also be able to answer any questions you may have.